Josh fight: Event

 On the chosen day, nearly a thousand people, including at least 50 named Josh, congregated at Air Park.
 Attendees came from as far as New York, Washington, and Texas, with some dressed in superhero and Star Wars costumes.
-Three "fights" were held – one game of rock paper scissors for those named Josh Swain, a second with pool noodles for all attendees named Josh, and a third and final all-in battle for anyone in possession of a pool noodle willing to participate.
+Three "fights" were held—one game of rock paper scissors for those named Josh Swain, a second with pool noodles for all attendees named Josh, and a third and final all-in battle for anyone in possession of a pool noodle willing to participate.

-Only two of the individuals in attendance were named "Josh Swain" – Josh Swain, the event's creator, beat a rival 38-year-old Josh Swain from Omaha in the rock paper scissors event.
+Only two of the individuals in attendance were named "Josh Swain"—Josh Swain, the event's creator, beat a rival 38-year-old Josh Swain from Omaha in the rock paper scissors event.
 A local five-year-old boy named Josh Vinson Jr., dubbed "Little Josh," who had been treated at the CH&MC for seizures when he was two years old, was declared the overall winner.
 Vinson Jr. was crowned with a paper coronet from Burger King as well as a replica AEW World Championship belt.
 Vinson Jr.'s father, Josh Vinson Sr., said afterward that his son "had the time of his life."

 The gathering raised US$14,355 for the Children's Hospital & Medical Center Foundation—far past its initial goal of US$1,000—and collected over 200 lb of food for the nearby food bank.
 The CH&MC has since shown appreciation for the fundraiser on social media.
 On May 6, 2021, Josh Cellars, a Californian winery, decided to triple the donation by donating $30,000 to the CH&MC.
 The Wall Street Journal wrote that the event became a "global news phenomenon."

 The next year, a second edition of the event was held on May 21, 2022, at Bowling Lake Park.
 The anniversary event was organized by the Arizonan Swain, with donations once again going to the CH&MC.
 Around 200 people attended the event, including at least 20 people being named Josh.
 The redux raised US$20,576, with Josh Cellars agreeing to double the donation.
-According to The Wall Street Journal, Swain would like to have the Josh fight occur annually, but said "he’s not sure if he’ll be able to keep it up."
+According to The Wall Street Journal, Swain would like to have the Josh fight occur annually, but said "he's not sure if he'll be able to keep it up."
+There has not been a new event since 2022.